tlc2/crypto-consolidator/README.md

 1. clone or copy cc.py, save it to wherever your wallet lives and make sure bitcredit-cli or whatever is in the same directory

-2. modify line #13 to yourcurrency-cli if needed
+2. modify line #13 to yourcurrency-cli if needed and resave

 3. start bitcredit-qt or bitcreditd, and in your wallet console or on the CLI, run 'listaccounts' to see what you're working with